mahdiyazdani/Hypermarket/docs/testimonial-quotation.md

 !> This feature is available only to **Hypermarket Plus** users!
 [Upgrade now](https://www.mypreview.one).

-Testimonial section can be adjusted with a few clicks via the WordPress **customizer**.
+Testimonials section can be adjusted with a few clicks via the WordPress **customizer**.
 Log into your website and then:

 ![Testimonial & Quotation](img/testimonials-quotation.png)

 * On the frontend, in the Admin bar, click **Site Name** » **Customize**.
 * On the backend, click **Appearance** » **Customize**.
-* Navigate to **Testimonial** section.
+* Navigate to **Testimonials** section.
 * Specify the text to be displayed in the testimonial component **header**.
 * Specify the text to be displayed in the testimonial component **subheader**.
 * Choose your default **testimonial style** with altering the component's appearance.